dekema9924/Creatoverse/README.md

 Submitted by: **👉🏿 Daniel Ekema**

-About this web app: **👉🏿 allows a user to create, read, update and delete components of their favorite content creator. **
+About this web app: **👉🏿 allows a user to create, read, update, and delete components of their favorite content creator. **

 Time spent: **👉🏿 4 hours